-Procedure for student: To ensure compliance with the Code of Federal Regulations, detailed information about international student employment and procedures for applying are available in the Office of International Affairs, E-302 Martin Hall; (864) 656-3614.
+Procedure for student: To ensure compliance with the Code of Federal Regulations. detailed information about international student employment and procedures for applying are available in the International Services Office, 108 Long Hall; (864) 656-3614.

 Hourly off-campus

 Permission for off-campus employment must first be requested through the international student advisors in the Office of International Affairs.
 Off-campus employment generally is unavailable to international students during the first academic year and should not be considered as a means of financial support.
 Students with F-1 visas may apply to the USCIS for limited off-campus work authorization after their first year of study.